Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

 42. What is the benefit of using AWS managed services, such as Amazon ElastiCache and Amazon Relational Database Service (Amazon RDS)?
     - A. They require the customer to monitor and replace failing instances.
+      [AWS manages this for managed services.]
     - B. They have better performance than customer-managed services.
     - C. They simplify patching and updating underlying OSs.
     - D. They do not require the customer to optimize instance type or size selections.
+      [Customers still need to choose appropriate instance types for workloads.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct Answer: C